 General Data Protection Regulation

-The General Data Protection Regulation (GDPR) came into effect on 25 May 2018 and meant some changes to previouse requirements.
-For more information see the ICO website at https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr
+The General Data Protection Regulation (GDPR) came into effect on 25 May 2018 and meant some changes to previous requirements.
+For more information, visit the ICO website.

 People and organisations who process personal information are data controllers and must register with the Information Commissioner’s Office, so you need to establish who the data controller is for your patient records.